taylor-w/277-in-class-rwd/README.md

 2. [Stylelint](stylelint.io)
 3. [![JavaScript Style Guide](https://cdn.rawgit.com/standard/standard/master/badge.svg)](https://github.com/standard/standard)

+Testing with [Jest](https://jestjs.io/docs/en/getting-started) is also included along with appropriate extensions.

 ## Get Started

 **First and foremost,** make sure that your local machine is set up with all of the 'dev environment tooling' as per [this guide...](https://www.notion.so/codefinity/Setting-up-a-Local-Dev-Environment-for-JS-02a4e9f4a30043d3a8e7d109be3448f4)